-The Atlantic Seaboard Wine Association has completed its 10th annual wine competition in Haymarket, VA at The Regency at Dominion Valley Country and Golf Club.
+The Atlantic Seaboard Wine Association has completed its 11th annual wine competition in Haymarket, VA at The Regency at Dominion Valley Country and Golf Club.
 The competition covers the 17 states from Maine to Florida that border the Atlantic including Vermont, West Virginia and Pennsylvania.
-The number of wineries in this year’s competition was 112.
-The numbers of wines were 572.
-Wineries from ten states on the Atlantic seaboard were represented in the competition: DE, GA, MD, NC, NJ, NY, PA, RI, VA, and VT.
+The number of wineries in this year’s competition was 92.
+The numbers of wines were 495.
+Wineries from twelve states on the Atlantic seaboard were represented in the competition: DE, FL, GA, MD, NC, NH, NJ, NY, PA, RI, VA, and VT.

 The Association holds an award ceremony on Capitol Hill each year after the completion of the competition under the auspices of the Congressional Wine Caucus.
 For additional information about the Capitol Hill events see the Press Releases and photographs see WINE CAUCUS.